apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.net.max_active_connections_in INT 10000

-   The total number of active client connections that the :program:`traffic_server` can handle simultaneously.
+   The total number of active client connections that the |TS| can handle simultaneously.
 This should be tuned according to your memory size, and expected work load (network, cpu etc).
+If this is set to 0, active connection tracking is disabled and active connections have no separate limit and the total connections follow `proxy.config.net.connections_throttle`

 .. ts:cv:: CONFIG proxy.config.net.default_inactivity_timeout INT 86400
    :reloadable: